Eldritch Instinct System Reference Document (v0.8)

 Helping others

-If a PC has 2 or more points at the start of the third obstacle, they may help a slow PC.
+If a PC has 2 or more points at the start of the third obstacle, they may help a slow PC escape as they are already way ahead.
 The result of their third save is added to the points of the slow PC.
-If the slow PC does not have at least 1 point at the end, both PCs are caught.
+If the slow PC does not have the required amount of points at the end, both PCs are caught.

 Chase Obstacles

-The obstacles that must be overcome should be what is in the path each fugitive chooses in the fictional world.
+The obstacles that must be overcome should be what is in the path each fugitive chooses in the game world.
 Alternatively, the Warden may put one or two obstacles in the players’ way.
-Whether fugitives and pursuers roll using the same ability scores depends on the situation.
 This allows the players to split up and choose their own path, while giving the Warden opportunities to throw a spanner in the works.
-You can use the following table for inspiration.

 d20 | STR | d20 | DEX | d20 | WIL |